Subscribe to Updates

 yaabot_Pixarend

 “From the beginning, I kept saying it’s not the technology that’s going to entertain audiences, it’s the story.
-When you go and see a really great live-action film, you don’t walk out and say ‘that new Panavision camera was staggering, it made the film so good’.
-The computer is a tool, and it’s in the service of the story.” —John Lasseter, co-founder of Pixar
+You don’t leave a great live-action film thinking, ‘That Panavision camera made the film so good.
+The computer is a tool, and it’s in the service of the story.“ —John Lasseter, co-founder of Pixar

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email